Buffalo man charged with assaulting a police officer on Genesee Street

 Henley was remanded without bail pending the completion of two forensic exams, according to the District Attorney's Office.
 He is scheduled to return to court on September 30.

-"So he will be undergoing two seperate forensic examinations to determine his exact mental state," Flynn said.
+"So he will be undergoing two separate forensic examinations to determine his exact mental state," Flynn said.

 If convicted of all charges, Henley faces a maximum sentence of seven years in prison.